 After being informed of the incident at 12:10, Pol Lt Col Sanit Nukong, an investigator at Thalang Provincial Police Station, was sent to the scene to investigate the fatal crash.
 Police and rescue volunteers of the Kusontham Foundation arrived at Thepkasattri Rd in the Thep Kasattri subdistrict of Phuket province where the accident had taken place.

-According to Mr Glass, he and Ms Anderson were driving their Honda 125i scooter, registered under 1 กฌ 7058 Phuket, on Thepkasattri Rd when vehicles in front of them abruptly slowed down.
-Mr Glass hammered the brakes to avoid crashing into the car in front of him, causing him to lose control of his scooter.
-He described the sequence to BBC.co.uk: “The bike has slid… wobbled… I tried to stabilise it and I haven’t been able to – there was two people on a scooter – it’s a very difficult thing to do with two people on a scooter.”
+According to Mr Glass, the couple were riding their Honda 125i scooter, registered under 1 กฌ 7058 Phuket, on Thepkasattri Rd when the vehicles ahead of them abruptly slowed down.
+Taken by surprise, Mr Glass slammed on his brakes to avoid the car in front of him and lost control of his scooter.
+In a BBC report, he stated: “The bike wobbled and started to skid… I tried to stabilise it but wasn’t able to.
+It’s a very difficult thing to do with two people on a scooter.”

-The driver of the truck, 30-year-old Natawud Gimsue, initially fled the scene but later surrendered to Thalang Provincial Police Station.
-Pol Lt Col Sanit said that no charges had been pressed yet as the investigation is still ongoing.
-In a video published on Mr Glass’ YouTube channel “Sun Fruit Dan”, he expressed his fear that he might be held responsible for the death of his girlfriend.
+The Thai truck driver, 30-year-old Natawud Gimsue, initially fled the scene but later surrendered to Thalang Provincial Police Station.
+Pol Lt Col Sanit said that, so far, no charges had been pressed because the investigation is still ongoing.
+In a video published on YouTube, Mr Glass, “Sun Fruit Dan”, expressed fear that he might be held responsible for the death of his girlfriend.

-On Facebook, Mr Glass paid tribute to his partner, saying: “I am in total shock as I’ve lost the most precious person I had ever connected with.
+On Facebook, Mr Glass wrote: “I am in total shock as I’ve lost the most precious person I had ever connected with.
 My brain keeps going into denial.
 I am distraught.
 She was also pregnant so I lost my child too.
 I need as much love and support as I can from everyone.”